BattletechModders/CBTBehaviorsEnhanced/README.md

 ## Classic Melee

-* TODO: On a kick, make a piloting check or fall down (source)
+* On a kick, make a piloting check or fall down (source)
-* TODO: On a missed kick, make a piloting check or fall down
+* On a missed kick, make a piloting check or fall down
-* TODO: On a DFA attack, make a piloting check or fall down (source and target)
+* On a DFA attack, make a piloting check or fall down (source and target)
-* TODO: On a missed DFA attack, automatically fall down
+* On a missed DFA attack, automatically fall down
-* TODO: On a charge attack, make a piloting check or fall down (source and target)
+* On a charge attack, make a piloting check or fall down (source and target)
-* TODO: Mitigate DFA self damage based upon piloting (reduce damage by 5% per level by default)
+* Mitigate DFA self damage based upon piloting (reduce damage by 5% per level by default)
+* TODO: Allow selection of melee type

 ## Classic Movement